Conditional Score-Based Modeling of Effective Langevin Dynamics: Method

-Thus training requires only observed lagged pairs, the estimated conditional scores, the observable gradients, and evaluations of the neural mobility at the initial points.
+Thus each training step uses observed lagged pairs, the estimated stationary and conditional scores, observable gradients, the empirical correlation-derivative targets \(\dot{\bm{C}}_{m,n,\mathrm{obs}}(t)\), and evaluations of the neural mobility at the initial points.
+In the data-driven examples, the derivatives \(\dot{\bm{C}}_{m,n,\mathrm{obs}}(t)\) are obtained by differentiating smoothed fits to empirical lagged correlations, rather than by finite differences of noisy correlation samples; the local-polynomial estimator used for the soft-spin residual targets is described in Appendix~\ref{app:local_polynomial_cdot_estimation}.
 No forward simulation of the learned stochastic model enters the loss.